w3c/w3c-website-redesign-documentation/_posts/2020-08-17-weeknotes-17-jul.md

 What was good: seeing the content come together into wireframes - it feels like the site is starting to take shape!

-What we found challenging: fully understanding how hard it will be to find a CMS that meets all our functional, non-functional and accessible requirements and realising we may need to compromise on some areas for launch of this phase.
+What we found challenging: fully understanding how hard it will be to find a CMS that meets all our functional, non-functional and accessibility requirements and realising we may need to compromise on some areas for launch of this phase.

 What are we looking forward to: building on the content work and seeing the next pages / user flows emerge.